alexandros-koutras/Approximate-Nearest-Neighbor-Search-Optimization/README.md

 ## ⚙️ Features

-The project addresses several core challenges in high-dimensional ANNS and performance optimization:

 - **Filtered ANNS (F-Vamana)**: Implementation of the Filtered Vamana indexing algorithm and the associated Filtered Greedy Search for efficient queries with label filters.
 - **Stitched ANNS (S-Vamana)**: Implementation of the Stitched Vamana algorithm, which constructs the graph by merging (stitching) smaller Vamana indices built on labeled subsets of the data.
-- **Graph Pruning**: Includes the Filtered Robust Prune procedure to maintain a bounded maximum out-degree (R) for the graph.
+- **Graph Pruning**: Includes the Filtered Robust Prune procedure to maintain a bounded maximum out-degree for the graph.
 - **Performance Optimization**: Incorporates performance enhancements achieved through:
 - Parallel Execution using threading (e.g., pthreads or std::thread/OpenMP).
 - Optimizations such as calculating distances, initializing graphs with random edges, and modifying medoid selection.
 - **Software Testing**: Utilizes appropriate libraries for software testing and verifies correctness automatically via GitHub Actions upon every commit/push.
-- **Coding Standards**: Adherence to the code specifications and standards set by the SIGMOD 2024 Programming Contest.

 ---